 -Martin Luther King, Jr. from the speech, I've Been to the Mountaintop, delivered on April 3, 1968 at Mason Temple, Memphis, Tennessee

-In commemoration of the 400th anniversary of the arrival of the first Africans in British North America, Determined: The 400-Year Struggle for Black Equality will examine the long history of African Americans as they have fought for freedom, equal justice, and recognition of their humanity.
+In commemoration of the 400th anniversary of the arrival of the first enslaved Africans in British North America, Determined: The 400-Year Struggle for Black Equality will examine the long history of black Americans as they have fought for freedom, equal justice, and access to opportunities.
 Their actions have pushed our nation ever closer to its ideal of universal equality.

 Determined examines the ways in which the arrival of enslaved Africans in 1619 shaped the United States that we know today.
 The exhibition is arranged in chronological sections: The Colonial Period; American Revolution through the Civil War; Reconstruction through World War II; and the Civil Rights Movement through today.